adsc-hls/fcuda-backend/fcuda-noc/README.md

 script will generate necessary files from jinja template for the project.
 - The scripts are tested with Vivado HLS & Vivado Design 2015.3.
 Please install the respective software version before you use the flow.
-- At this moment, the flows are tested with the board VC709.
+- At this moment, the flow is tested with the board VC709.

 ##How to use